 Breast cancer prognosis is influenced by a variety of factors, including hormone receptor and HER2 status.
-A new study of over a thousand women treated at one institution examined the influence of estrogen receptor (ER), progesterone receptor (PR) and HER2 (HER2) status on tumor characteristics at diagnosis, as well as calculating five-year outcomes.
+A new study of over a thousand women examined the influence of estrogen receptor (ER), progesterone receptor (PR) and HER2 (HER2) status on tumor characteristics at diagnosis, as well as calculating five-year outcomes.

 Many studies do not take mixed hormone receptor status (ER+/PR- or ER-/PR+) into account, or combine such tumors with ER+/PR+ tumors for analysis.
 This means that data concerning mixed receptor types such as provided by this study is hard to come by.
 The study found that tumor size and lymph node status is associated with breast cancer subtype.
 In addition, the authors report relapse rates by breast cancer subtype.